 2. Schefflera (Schefflera actinophylla)

-This favorite of offices is also touted as an air cleaner.
+This office-favorite is also often touted as an air cleaner.
 However, ingestion of schefflera can cause kidney failure in both animals and people.
-The resin that these plants sometimes secrete is also toxic, making it a potential hazard for crawling babies and dogs (that lick things up off the floor) in particular.
+The resin that these plants sometimes secrete is also toxic, making it a potential hazard for crawling babies and dogs in particular.

 3. Oleander (Nerium oleander)

-Not everyone grows this indoors; it’s most often seen outdoors in warm climates.
-But those who live in cooler climates do sometimes grow oleander in pots and move it indoors when the weather gets cold.
+Oleander is most often seen outdoors in warm climates, but those who live in cooler climates sometimes grow oleander in pots and move it indoors when the weather gets cold.
 Experts warn that ingesting oleander can be fatal to small children and pets.

 4. Easter Lily (Lilium longiflorum)